 Check out sites like Pet-Friendly Travel or Bring Fido to find a campground and other vacation spots that allow pets.
 We’ve listed our favourite dog-friendly camping spots and hiking trails in Canada below!

 2. Bring the Right Gear

 Don't forget about any activities you plan to enjoy while you are exploring.
 Hiking and swimming both require a little extra gear to ensure your dog will be safe.
-The best dog backpack, dog hiking boots, or a life jacket are all camping gear to consider bringing on your trip.
+A good dog backpack, durable hiking boots, or a life jacket are all camping gear to consider bringing on your trip.

-Keep reading for a complete list of what to bring!
+Keep reading for a complete list of what to bring camping with dogs!

 3. Double Stock

 You can't predict what will happen on your adventure, so make sure you bring a few spares, just in case.
 Having a spare collar or leash is a prime example.
 It's one of those things that's better to have and not need than the other way around!

 4. Meal Prep